Shop Til You Drop at These 10 Luxurious Las Vegas Shopping Centers

 Located just 15 minutes from the Strip, Tivoli Village is one of Las Vegas' most luxurious shopping destinations.
 European-style architecture resembling a centuries-old village sets the stage for an unforgettable outdoor retail experience.
 Guests can shop a unique collection of retailers ranging from luxury brands to one-of-a-kind boutiques, as well as dine at several palate-pleasing restaurants.
-Tenants include Brighton Collectibles, PACSUN, ANGL, Charming Charlie, Pandora, Jeff White Custom Jewelry, Ethan Allen, Kidville, Ritual Salon & Spa, BRIO Tuscan Grille, Poppy Den, Echo & Rig Butcher and Steakhouse and Cantina Laredo.
-Tivoli Village also hosts several fun monthly events for guests to enjoy; visit its website for the most up-to-date information.
+Tenants include PACSUN, ANGL, Charming Charlie, Jeff White Custom Jewelry, Ethan Allen, Kidville, Ritual Salon & Spa, BRIO Tuscan Grille, Echo & Rig Butcher and Steakhouse and Cantina Laredo.
+Tivoli Village also hosts several fun monthly events for guests to enjoy; visit its website for the most up to date information.
 (702.570.7400)

 8 Fashion Outlets of Las Vegas